thunderenlight/phase-1-guide/week-1/friday.md

 > 8:45 - 9:00 : Accountability Check In

+- (5 minutes) - Personal checkin
+- (5-10 minutes) - What was something that a previous pair did that really worked for you and made the pairing session great?

 > 9:00 - 9:15 : EE

 > 9:15 - 10:00 Lecture -